Showing posts with label walk. Show all posts

 Bridesmaids

-They said their vows, kissed, and then everyone that had walked down the aisle had to return.
+They said their vows, kissed, and then everyone who had walked down the aisle had to return.

 Cutting and eating the cake